This post may contain affiliate links. Please read our privacy policy.

 By making your own spice blends, you can tweak the amounts and customize the blend to meet your taste.

 Love cardamom?
 Add a little more in.
+Nuts about ginger?
+Feel free to up the amount!
 I promise – you really can’t mess it up!

-Apple pie spice sprinkled over sliced apples in a glass mixing bowl
+Spoon sprinkling apple pie spice over sliced apples in a bowl.

 Think crock pot applesauce, oatmeal, apple muffins, apple pancakes and so much more!